gto76/python-cheatsheet/README.md

 Itertools
 ---------
-Every function returns an generator and can accept any collection.
+Every function returns a generator and can accept any collection.
+If you want to print an output of generator, as in examples, you need to pass it to list() function.
-All examples should be passed to list() to get the output.

 ```python
 from itertools import *